shanmukha511/test_ayehu/Readme2.md

-# Helm Chart for Apache NiFi
+# Helm Chart for Apache NiFi Registry

 ## Introduction

-This Helm chart installs Apache NiFi  in a Kubernetes cluster.
+This Helm chart installs Apache NiFi  Registry in a Kubernetes cluster.

 ## Prerequisites